From Our Prior Provincial

 How many friars in your Province have established allegations against them?

 Since the Province Review Board was established in 2002, two friars who were deceased had allegations made against them that were deemed to be established by the Board.
-After the review of the historical files of the province was completed in the spring of 2018, it was determined that one more former friar, now deceased, has an allegation that has yet to be examined by the Province Review Board.
-This will be completed at the next meeting of the board in February 2020.
 Our list also includes two additional members of other provinces who worked in the Western Dominican Province who appear on a list provided by their own province.
 The above mentioned sixteen friars are listed on this website along with pertinent information, in order to offer consolation to those who have been harmed and to encourage others to come forward to receive help.

 How does the Province deal with accused friars?

 Friars from our Province who have an established accusation of sexual abuse of a minor fall under various categories.
 They may have been dismissed from the Order after a canonical process.
 If they were a priest, they may also have been laicized and no longer function as a priest.
-Currently there are four living members of our province who have established allegations of sexual abuse of minors against them.
-They are between 81 and 92 years in age, and none have been dismissed from the Order or laicized.
-None are involved in any kind of ministry.
-As members of our province, we are obliged by Christian charity, the legislation of our Order and our responsibility to society to continue to provide them with healthcare, food, lodging, spiritual support and ongoing monitoring.
-Their lives are restricted by safety plans.
-Three live in a Dominican community, not attached to any of our ministries, with an on-site supervisor.
-The fourth has physical limitations which require care in an assisted living facility.
-All are visited each month by an outside monitor who ensures their safety plans are followed.
+Currently there is one living members of our province who has an established allegation of sexual abuse of a minor against him.
+He is over 80 years in age, and has not been dismissed from the Order or laicized.
+He is not involved in any kind of ministry.
+As a member of our province, we are obliged by Christian charity, the legislation of our Order and our responsibility to society to continue to provide him with healthcare, food, lodging, spiritual support and ongoing monitoring.
+His life is restricted by a safety plan.
+He lives in a Dominican community, not attached to any of our ministries, with an on-site supervisor.
+He is visited each quarter by an outside monitor who ensures his safety plan is followed.

 Why are Dominicans from your Province on other lists?
 Are these other allegations?